 Where: Indio, CA

 Why You Should Go: Taking place in the middle of the desert, Coachella is a top-notch festival experience that feels like the start of summer festival season.
-It provides an argument each year that its lineup is king of all festivals, and 2016 was no exception.
-This year, Beyoncé, Radiohead and Kendrick Lamar will headline, need we say more?
+It provides an argument each year that its lineup is king of all festivals, and 2017 was no exception.
+This year, The Weeknd, Beyoncé, Eminem will headline, need we say more?
 So do whatever you can to find tickets.

 Where: Atlanta, GA

-Why You Should Go: The sister festival of rock fest Shaky Knees is back for its second year.
-Shaky Beats will continue to shake Centennial Olympic Park with headliners like The Chainsmokers, Kaskade, Griz, Flosstradamus, Zeds Dead and Galantis.
+Why You Should Go: The sister festival of rock fest Shaky Knees is back for its third year.
+Shaky Beats will continue to shake at its new location in Central Park.
 Get ready to dance the night away with electronic, hip-hop and indie acts.

 Where: Memphis, TN